 BenQ's creativity with their proprietary technologies is especially worthy of note.
 Consider the EX2780Q.
 This IPS gaming monitor can hit respectable refresh rates of 144Hz, but it performs even better at delivering strong visuals.
-The exclusive HDRi tech that's used here will automatically adjust the contrast to suit the light in your room thanks to a smart sensor packed in.
+The exclusive HDRi tech that's used here will automatically adjust the contrast to suit the light in your room thanks to an in-built smart sensor.

-That means fewer reflections and fading colors even if stray sunlight spills all over your living room.
-That's in addition to the already best in class color reproduction at work here.
+That means fewer reflections and fading colors even if stray sunlight spills all over your room.
+This is in addition to the already best-in-class color reproduction at work here.
 The EX2780Q promises 95% coverage of the DCI-P3 gamut.

 Impressive Performance with Full HDR Support

-The trick up the sleeve here is full HDR support - and while it won't match the scale that you'd find on the best 4K TVs, it does add some decent vibrancy to a gaming experience.
+The trick up this monitor's sleeve is its full HDR support - and while it won't match the scale that you'd find on the best 4K TVs, it will add some decent vibrancy to your gaming experience.
 Additional support is included for sphere lighting to facilitate the best gaming experience.

 Best 1440p 144hz Monitor with AMD FreeSync & Nvidia G-Sync Support

 The Razer Raptor is one of the less extravagant monitors on the market, but it's still a Razer monitor.
-It's got one of the coolest designs we've had the pleasure of looking at and some serious RGB lighting backed by Razer's best in class Chroma technology.
-It's solidly built and designed to take up as little space as possible too.
+It has one of the coolest designs we've had the pleasure of reviewing and some serious RGB lighting backed by Razer's best-in-class Chroma technology.
+It's also solidly built and designed to take up as little space as possible.

-An in-depth cable management system can keep the five flat cords that come in the box neatly organized, and the full aluminum chassis can take a serious beating.
-The strong color quality is only improved by the HDR support.
+An in-depth cable management system can keep the five flat cords that come in the box neatly organized, and the full aluminium chassis can take a serious beating.
+Its strong color quality is only improved by its full HDR support.

 9. Samsung C27HG70 27″ AMD Freesync

-The Samsung C27HG70 isn't your average run of the mill monitor for gaming.
-It pairs its 1440p high resolution with a very good contrast ratio: a quality that's often deficient even in the best gaming monitors.
-We're of the opinion that if you're investing in a 1440p monitor, you might as well get the most out of that improved graphical fidelity.
+The Samsung C27HG70 isn't your average run-of-the-mill gaming monitor.
+It pairs its 1440p high resolution with a very good contrast ratio, a quality that's often deficient even in the best gaming monitors.
+We hold the opinion that if you're investing in a 1440p monitor, you might as well get the most out of that improved graphical fidelity.

-That's one of the things this gaming monitor does best.
-It comes with native support for HDR.
+That's one of the things this gaming monitor does best, with its native full HDR support.
 Then there's Quantum Dot technology - a proprietary color upgrade that can display over a billion distinct colors.

 10. Acer Nitro XV272U Pbmiiprzx 144Hz Monitor

-The proprietary nature of graphics card manufacturers means that the best gaming monitor for you may depend significantly on what hardware is packed into your computer.
-Therefore it's worth noting that the Acer Nitro supports AMD FreeSync making it a great option if you're running an AMD Radeon graphics card.
+The proprietary nature of graphics card manufacturers means that the best gaming monitor for you may depend significantly on the hardware packed into your computer.
+Therefore, it's worth noting that the Acer Nitro supports AMD FreeSync making it a great option if you're running an AMD Radeon graphics card.

 There's no dynamic contrast here, but there are a few advantages to counterbalance that.
-DisplayHDR 400 offers the next best thing to genuine HDR, and the coverage of the DCI-P3 color gamut is almost at 100%.
+DisplayHDR 400 offers the next best thing to genuine HDR, and the an almost complete coverage of the DCI-P3 color gamut.